 Incumbent Representative Jim Ward (D-Wichita) is running for Senate District 28.

 Incumbent Representative Renee Erickson (R-Wichita) is running for Senate District 30.

 Incumbent Representative J.C.
 Moore (R-Haysville) lost in the primary.

 District 99 also includes portions of Butler county.

 District 101 also includes portions of Reno county.

 The next election for State Board of Education District 7 – and all odd-numbered Board of Education seats – is in 2022.

-These votes will appear on the ballot as "Shall (name of justice) (title of the court) be retained in office?"
+These votes will appear on the ballot as "Shall (name of judge or justice), (city), (position and court name) be retained in office?"